NataliaChristofi/FIFA_WorldCup_2018/README.md

 ## Datasets used:

-The **Football dataset** required the most cleaning due to column names, country names, invalid signs and extra spaces.
+The **Football dataset** required the most cleaning due to column names, country names, invalid signs and extra spaces.<br />
-The **Market Value dataset** required to fix/find some missing values and the country names needed follow the same format as the other datasets.
+The **Market Value dataset** required to fix/find some missing values and the country names needed follow the same format as the other datasets.<br />
 The **Average Temperature dataset** required to convert the temperature to Celcius.

 *Acknowledgments*: Majority of work done in private jupyter notebook repo in Faculty platform provided by University College London.